 Speak Freely, Write Boldly: A First Amendment Seminar

 All of us—regardless of identity or affiliation—need access to information in order to make empowered civic decisions.
-In this free event, we will talk about what communities can do to strengthen local media, and what a strong free press can do to enact social change.
+At this free event, panelists talked about what communities can do to strengthen local media, and what a strong free press can do to enact social change.

-Doors open at 1pm.
-Program runs 1:30pm to 4:00pm, with a panel of experts championing full, free, open media and our First Amendment rights, and a keynote address titled: “Defending Press Freedom, Empowering Change.”
+Doors opened at 1pm.
+The program ran from 1:30pm to 4:00pm with a panel of experts championing full, free, open media and our First Amendment rights, and a keynote address titled: “Defending Press Freedom, Empowering Change.”